-NOTE: Refer to O-Ring Appendix, Section G
+NOTE: Refer to O-Ring Appendix, Section G for O-ring identification and location.

 PUMP DISASSEMBLY AND REASSEMBLY

 Follow the instructions on all tags, labels and decals attached to the pump.

 This pump requires little service due to its rugged, minimum-maintenance design.
 However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which, unless otherwise specified, are keyed to the sectional view (see Figure E-1) and the accompanying parts key.
 Refer to the separate parts list accompanying your pump for part numbers.